Unboxed-Software/solana-course/content/program-architecture.md

 seeds=[b"Podcast", channel_account.key().as_ref(), episode_number.to_be_bytes().as_ref()]
 ```

-And the reason you’d want to store the amount of podcasts created is so you know the upper bound of where to search.
-Additionally you’d always know what index to create a new episode at! index = episodes_created
+You can always find the channel account for a particular owner.
+And since the channel stores the number of episodes created, you always know the upper bound of where to search for queries.
+Additionally you always know what index to create a new episode at: `index = episodes_created`.

 ```rust
 Podcast 0: seeds=[b"Podcast", channel_account.key().as_ref(), 0.to_be_bytes().as_ref()]